mihanovak1024/mihanovak1024.github.io/_pages/about.md

 I started with React but later on switched to Angular, since I foresaw enough challenges within Turtl's content creation program written in Angular and joined their team.

-I'm part of the Frontend team, but since the whole technical department is not as big, I also write small chunks for the backend (NodeJS, Express) as well.
+I'm a Frontend Team Lead on a team of 6 and I, but also write chunks for the backend (NodeJS, Express) as well.

+After working as a Senior Frontend Engineer for the past 2 years, I've been promoted to being a Team lead and managing project planning and throughput of my team.

+The biggest part of my work consisted of writing a PDF-to-Turtl parsing tool, which swallows any kind of PDF and turns it into the Turtl-format Document.
+It took me a year from R&D to finish project and 100 of Turtl's B2B customers are already using it.

 # Career Enhancement
 Being an Android Engineer for the past **7 years**, I wanted to see what else is out there.